 If a student has outstanding balances after the semester begins, he/she must begin making payments.
-If the account is more than six months delinquent, it is then included in the Department of Finance and Administration Set Aside Program, and the College will seek to collect funds from the individual's state income tax refund.
+If the account is unpaid at the end of the term, it is then included in the Department of Finance and Administration Set Aside Program, and the College will seek to collect funds from the individual's state income tax refund.
 Students may not be allowed to re-enroll if their account is delinquent.
 The student's file may also be sealed during this time.
 For more information, please contact the UACCM Accounts Receivable Department at 501-977-2023.